-Unfortunately, every company has to deal with customers who do not pay or pay late.
-However, a good debtor administration can significantly reduce the chance that a customer becomes a debtor.
+Unfortunately, every company has to deal with customers who pay late or not at all.
+However, a good debt administration can significantly reduce the chance that a customer becomes a delinquent debtor.
 But how do you ensure efficient debtor management?
 You can read it here.

 Advantages of efficient debtor management

 An efficient debtor administration makes a direct contribution to profit.
 It enables you to write off less doubtful debtors.
 Doubtful debtors are customers of which it is not sure that they will ever pay their outstanding invoice.
 In addition, the company has better cash flow and available liquidity for purchases or investments.
 Moreover, a good debtor management contributes to a positive and professional company image.
 Finally, the customers that you no longer want as a company are more noticeable.